Asset types guide

 - Lighting: Pre-configured light sources you can drag and drop into your scene.

-- Colliders: Box, Sphere, Cylinder & Mesh Colliders
+- Colliders: Box, Sphere, Cylinder & Mesh Colliders.

 Templates are pre-designed starter scenes to jumpstart your project.
 These include: